kyma-project/community/guidelines/content-guidelines/03-documentation-toggle.md

       From release
       </summary>

-      When you install Kyma locally from a release, follow [this](https://kyma-project.io/docs/master/root/kyma/#installation-install-kyma-locally) guide.
+      When you install Kyma locally from a release, follow the [guide](https://kyma-project.io/docs/master/root/kyma/#installation-install-kyma-locally).
       Ensure that you created the local Kubernetes cluster with `10240Mb` memory and `30Gb` disk size.

       ```bash